 Lyon is ideally located in the heart of France, nestled between the Rhône and the Saône rivers.
-With more than 2,000 years of historical heritage, world famous food and a fascinating culture it is very easy to fall in love with.
+With more than 2,000 years of historical heritage, world famous food and a fascinating culture, Lyon holidays are very easy to fall in love with.

 Considered the capital of French gastronomy, this metropolitan city has charisma as well as cuisine.
-From convivial lunches in its myriad bouchons to getting lost in historic Vieux-Lyon, there’s plenty to keep you occupied.
+From convivial lunches in its myriad bouchons to getting lost in the historic centre of town, there are plenty of things to do in Lyon.
 It's the ideal destination for a foodie or cultural city break, or a longer stay if you want to explore the surrounding countryside and visit some vineyards.

 Thanks to its strategic location on two rivers, Lyon’s been an important settlement since Roman times.
 These days it’s UNESCO-listed and a magnet for history aficionados, drawn by its stunning Renaissance and medieval architecture.